robertgambrel/robertgambrel.github.io/cv/index.md

 I\'m relatively new to GitHub, but I\'ve been using local git version control since I started my current job.

 # Prior Experience
 As a graduate student, I worked as a research assistant on multiple projects at the University of Minnesota, including survey analysis and time-series conflict forecasting.
-I also worked for two years as an editorial assistant for Comparative Political Studies, a peer-reviewed journal in comparative politics.
+My substantive focus was on economic development, democratization, and public spending; my methodological training centered on game theory, formal models, and quantitative methods.
+I also worked for two years as an editorial assistant for [Comparative Political Studies](http://cps.sagepub.com/), a peer-reviewed journal in comparative politics.

 Before graduate school, I worked as a client advocate at the [Tennessee Justice Center](http://www.tnjustice.org), a nonprofit law firm in Nashville, TN, specializing in advocacy for expanding health care options for underserved populations and ensuring that eligible beneficiaries receive the care to which they are entitled.